 In the 1950s the term "environmental protection" was still very largely unknown.
 Yet even then, KfW was already the first German promotional institution to finance environmental protection measures.
 Because the loans that KfW extended to the water management and agricultural sectors were largely used for sewage disposal and water pollution control.
-By the end of 1960, the bank had already invested some EUR 0.26 million (DM 0.5 billion) in protecting the environment.
+By the end of 1960, the bank had already invested some EUR 0.26 million in protecting the environment.

 Air and water pollution control

 In the decades that followed the bank continuously expanded this engagement, without explicitly calling it environmental protection finance.
 During those decades, through its municipal promotional programmes in particular KfW helped finance investment in air and water pollution control, and waste disposal.
 This became especially important after the wall came down, when KfW helped municipalities in the new federal states clean up the environmental damage for instance in areas affected by the chemical industry or lignite mining.

 The bank's first environmental programme of its own

 In the 1980s the general population and the business community gradually became aware of the importance of environmental protection.
 From 1984 onward, KfW was able to facilitate investment in measures of this kind by SMEs through an environmental programme of its own that provided particularly favourable conditions.
 Specific environmental programmes were also developed under the ERP, though these were largely assigned to Deutsche Ausgleichsbank (DtA).
 When the two promotional banks were merged in 2003, environmental finance was placed under one roof.